 Let’s use another example.
 If you broke your hip in a slip and fall accident, you would need to show that a dangerous condition existed on the property and that the owner/operator had a duty to make repairs or provide reasonable warning of the hazard.
 Evidence you might need would be your treatment records, an accident or incident report, the property owner’s or operator’s maintenance policies, accident scene photos, or surveillance video of your slip and fall accident.

-What Compensation Is Available for a Broken Bone Case?
+What Compensation Is Available for a Broken Bone Case in GA?

 Compensation for a broken bone injury can include money for: